-Policy 3 (Level and Distribution of Growth) of the emerging local plan states that the Council aims to facilitate the delivery of at least 481 hectares of employment land over the plan period (2015-2035) to help grow and diversify the Sheffield City Region economy.
+Policy 2 (Level of Growth (Strategic Policy)) of the Local Plan states that the Council aims to facilitate the delivery of at least 481 hectares of employment land over the plan period (2015-2035) to help grow and diversify the Sheffield City Region economy.
 This includes accommodation of businesses, light industry and manufacturing and distribution and warehouse uses to meet future employment needs.